krawieck/visual-quadratic-formula/README.md

-# Visual Square function
+# Visual Quadratic Formula

-I didn't what b does so I made this live visualization to better see how it works.
+I didn't know what b does in quadratic formula so I made this live visualization to better see how it works.

 ### Controls

-Just move the sliders.
+Move the sliders